Wichita Frostbite Regatta

 Calling of Events:

-- Caution must be exercised by all crews with regard to encroachment into the race course during warm-up.
-Crews shall also stay clear of bridge pillars, obstructions and shallow areas
+Caution must be exercised by all crews with regard to encroachment into the race course during warm-up.
+Crews shall also stay clear of bridges pillars, obstructions and shallow areas

 Faster shells must be given the shortest route and the right of way.
 When passing another shell, the overtaking shell has the right of way, but the coxswain is obliged to make it apparent to the crew ahead on which side the coxswain wishes to pass.
 The crew being overtaken must give the overtaking shell room to pass, usually on the inside of the curve.
 If, in the opinion of the officials, insufficient room is given, an interference penalty will be assessed.
 No crew shall press its right of way to the point of collision.
 Respect for the safety of other competitors must be shown at all times.